Sexy Boots

 Somehow, being seen as what I was—a woman—instead of what I felt like—a walking oven busy baking a mini-baby—was disturbing.

 For nine months, I didn’t feel like a woman.
-That’s actually pretty ironic since during that time period, my female organs were poked and probed on a regular basis and that I was doing the woman-only job to grow a baby in my womb.
+That’s actually pretty ironic since, during that time period, my female organs were poked and probed on a regular basis and I was doing the woman-only job to grow a baby in my womb.
 I was supposed to be glowing—well, I wasn’t.

 Gosh, that sounds awfully corny, like a line from a Britney Spears song.